certbot/certbot/snap/local/README.md

  5. Add your current user to the lxd group and update your shell to have the new assignment by running `sudo usermod -a -G lxd ${USER} && newgrp lxd`.
  6. Install snapcraft with `sudo snap install --classic snapcraft`.
  7. `cd ~` (or any other directory where you want our source files to be)
- 8. Run `git clone git://github.com/certbot/certbot -b snap-plugin`
+ 8. Run `git clone git://github.com/certbot/certbot`
  9. `cd certbot`

 ### Build the Snaps